Snus: Swedish voluntary standards

+United States

+In the United States, certain General Snus products have received Food and Drug Administration (FDA) modified-risk tobacco product authorizations permitting specified reduced-risk claims relative to cigarette smoking.
+In November 2024, the FDA renewed modified-risk tobacco product orders for several General Snus products.

+Other countries

+In New Zealand, oral nicotine products may not be imported for retail sale or distribution unless approved as a medicine or psychoactive substance.
+New Zealand regulations contain package-message and prohibited-feature requirements for smokeless tobacco products.

+In Switzerland, the Tobacco Products Act and Tobacco Products Ordinance entered into force on 1 October 2024 and regulate tobacco products and other nicotine products, including non-combustible products.

+Norway's tobacco-control strategy covers both tobacco and nicotine products and includes objectives aimed at reducing daily snus use and preventing tobacco- and nicotine-product use among younger age groups.

 Usage

 Snus is typically used by being placed under the upper lip.
 This is true for both loose snus and portion snus.
 The pris (pressed pellet of loose snus) or pouch is typically left in place for anywhere between 30 and 120 minutes.
 No spitting is required, but some (especially new users) may prefer to.

 Snus is not cured, so it can spoil much faster than cured tobacco.
 While tobacco-based snus is typically refrigerated for short term storage (up to a few months), it is typically frozen for longer term storage of a year or more.
 It can stay unrefrigerated for a week or more without spoilage.
 Some tobacco-based snus products are shipped very dry, so they have extended shelf life without needing any refrigeration.
 This makes them slower to initially "drip", as there is no appreciable moisture in the packet.

 Differences with other oral tobacco products

+Public health surveys may group several smokeless products together, including chewing tobacco, dip, snuff, moist snuff, snus, and dissolvable tobacco, even though they differ including in placement, use, and product form.

 Some forms of tobacco consumed in the mouth may be categorized as: